 As an artist, you are the only person who can decide if your painting is finished or not.
 An experienced teacher can certainly help to guide you, but ultimately, you have to make that decision.

-So here are a few ways for you to be able to complete a painting with confidence that it is truly finished.
+So here are a few ways for you to be able to know with confidence that the painting is finished.

 At Evolve, we utilize a certain standard to figure out whether or not a painting is finished.
 First, the student looks at their own work, scanning to see if they can find anything out of place.